caali-hackerman/caali-hackerman.github.io/officials_bugs.md

 ## Translation / Spelling / Grammar
 ### English (EU)
 - NPC 65,1042 should be called "Goatherd" instead of "Shepherd".
-- NPC 202,1029 should have dontTurn flag set (lumberjack starts chopping you with his axe when you talk to him...).
 - Vanguard request "[Harvest Festival] Collect taproots for tuwangi lunchboxes." should be correctly labeled "[Pond Faire] Collect taproots for tuwangi lunchboxes."
+- [B80] Quest 18299 Task 1 tells you to go to Renish in Highwatch, but he's in Amadjuak Trading Post.
 - [B80] Quest 50601 VillagerDialog text 6 spelling error "potion s" instead of "potions"
 - [B80] Quest 50601 VillagerDialog text 14 spelling error "TGhere" instead of "There"
 - [B80] Quest 50601 VillagerDialog text 14 grammar error "Once the effect is ends"